Pet Travel Guide

 Directions: Drive to the very end of Ridgewood Drive and step over that low-locked gate.

 More open space preserves and parks recommended for dogs:

 Fairfax: Cascade Canyon Open Space Preserve

 Mill Valley: Mount Tamalpais State Park, Bayfront Park

-Novato: Mount Burdell Open Space Preserve, Dog bone Meadow Dog Park, Deer Island Open Space Preserve
+Novato: Mount Burdell Open Space Preserve, Dogbone Meadow Dog Park, Deer Island Open Space Preserve

 The Most Pet-Friendly Lodgings

-Villa Inn: You can bring one dog in this hotel, it stays for free.
-1600 Lincoln Avenue, San Rafael, 415-456-4975 or 888-845-5246, www.villainn.com.
+Villa Inn: You can bring one dog to this hotel, the pet stay is complimentary.
+1600 Lincoln Avenue, San Rafael, 415-456-4975 or 888-845-5246.

-The Most Pet Friendly Businesses
+The Most Pet-Friendly Businesses

 Village at Corte Madera: Dogs are welcome at the shopping center but each store at the Village establishes its own policy regarding dogs.
-Most of our retailers do allow animals in the store, but there are some who do not. www.villageatcortemadera.com
+Most of our retailers do allow animals in the store, but there are some who do not.